 The Race Car Birthday Order of Events

-Now I think that one of the keys to a successful sleepover party (for you, the host!) is to limit the # of evening and morning hours for the party.
-So we normally start our sleepover parties at 6:30pm and begin with dinner.
-This allows the guests to settle in at bit before we move on to the party events.
+I think that one of the keys to a successful sleepover party (for you, the host!) is to limit the evening and morning hours for the party.
+We normally start our sleepover parties at 6:30 pm and begin with dinner.
+This allows the guests to settle in a bit before we move on to the party events.

-6:30pm- Guests arrived and ate pizza together for dinner.
+6:30 pm- Guests arrived and ate pizza together for dinner.

-7:00pm- Racing “lessons” using the cars and the tracks.
+7:00 pm- Racing “lessons” using the cars and the tracks.
 Each guest was taught how to race their car and given lots of time to practice.
 We held several practice races as well.
 The cars were then returned to their charging stations.

-7:45pm- Birthday cake
+7:45 pm- Birthday cake

-8:00pm- Racing events.
+8:00 pm- Racing events.
 Because we had two different tracks (an oval and a figure-8), we held three races on each track.
 The first two races allowed all of the party guests to race once.
 The top two winners of these two rounds raced in the final round (only 4 cars can race on a track at a time).

-8:45pm- Break to put away the race tracks and set up for the movie, pop popcorn, etc.
+8:45 pm- Break to put away the race tracks and set up for the movie, pop popcorn, etc.

-10:30pm- Movie over- pick up time for the guests not sleeping over.
+10:30 pm- Movie over- pickup time for the guests not sleeping over.
 Guests staying changed into their pjs, and set up their sleeping bags in our finished basement.

-11:00pm- Kids wind down- chatting, watching TV
+11:00 pm- Kids wind down- chatting, watching TV

-11:30pm- Lights Out
+11:30 pm- Lights Out

-6:30-7:00am- Kids woke up (a ridiculously early time- but they were up!).
+6:30-7:00 am- Kids woke up (a ridiculously early time- but they were up!).
 Rolled out the Anki tracks again and let them race while we made breakfast.

-8:30am- Breakfast served (homemade waffles, bacon, juice, fruit).
+8:30 am- Breakfast served (homemade waffles, bacon, juice, fruit).

-9:00am- Kids get dressed, pack up stuff, play basketball outside.
+9:00 am- Kids get dressed, pack up stuff, play basketball outside.

-9:30am- Parent pick up.
+9:30 am- Parent pick up.